-CREATE TABLE Scores70 AS SELECT StudentID, Math from Score where Math > 70)
+dmSQL> CREATE TABLE Scores70 AS SELECT StudentNo, Math FROM Score

-IN tablespace1;
+WHERE Math > 70 IN tablespace1;

-3.42 CREATE TABLESPACE
+3.47 CREATE TABLESPACE

 The CREATE TABLESPACE command generates a new tablespace.
 A new tablespace permits increasing the physical storage available to the database.
-Only a DBA or SYSADM can execute the command.
+Only users with DBA, SYSDBA or SYSADM security privileges can execute the CREATE TABLESPACE command.